-Baking Easter Egg Bark with Num Noms, well it doesn’t quite get better than that for my girls.
+We aren’t the best when it comes to making cakes.
+So easy recipes are a must in our house.
+It doesn’t come easier than an Easter Egg Bark with Num Noms.
 We are Num Nom obsessed in our house, especially Meme.
 She has collected so many and often disappears to her bedroom for hours to play with them in peace.

 When we got asked to join in with the Num Nom’s Easter campaign I knew this was going to be perfect for my girls.
-They love baking and making cakes although, truthfully, we’re not the best in the kitchen.
-Nothing looks quite like it does in the recipe book but it tastes good.
+They love baking and making cakes and this was such an easy recipe to make.
+Usually Nothing looks quite like it does in the recipe book but it tastes good.
 We always have fun making stuff and for me that’s the most important thing.
 I have fond memories of making cakes with my Mum.
 More importantly, licking the spoon (isn’t that the best bit!).

 Easter Egg Bark Ingredients: